FrontendMatter/themekit-vue/README.md

 Vue.js components for rapid development & prototyping.
 Easily create layouts, sidebars and much more.

-### Pre-release notice

-> **Work in progress!** For the moment, themekit-vue is to be considered in heavy development towards an inital release.
-After the initial release (which is TBA), we'll be in Beta for the foreseeable future, which means the API might change without notice.
-If you'd like to use themekit-vue in production, keep that in mind.

 ## Demos & Documentation

 > **Work in progress!**